asibic/glassalpha/site/docs/limitations.md

 ### Design Targets

-Glass Alpha is being designed for:
+GlassAlpha is being designed for:
 - **Dataset size**: Up to 1M rows initially
 - **Feature count**: Up to 200 features
 - **Model complexity**: Up to 1000 trees